 How to Find Your Ideal Cannabis Dose

 Dosing is not a game for amateurs.
-If you are dosing to treat physical or psychological problems, you need to the advice of a qualitied medical adviser.
-Having said that, there are warnings you should heed.
+If you are dosing to treat physical or psychological problems, you need the advice of a qualified medical adviser.
+There are warnings you should heed.

 The ideal dose of cannabis is the one that works for you.
 That depends on a lot of factors.
 There are subjective factors like how you rate your pain or what you want in a buzz.
-And, there are objective factors like your weight, body mass, and diet.
+There are objective factors like your weight, body mass, and diet.

 THC College has a handy calculator to measure dosage for cooking recipes for homemade edibles.
 But, even that requires a lot of input on your part to find your ideal cannabis dose.